 - vitamin B complex (for digestion),

-- sodium bicarbonate (powder, aluminum-free, in a labeled bag or container),
+- sodium bicarbonate (white powder, aluminum-free, in a labeled bag or container),

-- three- to eight-percent food-grade hydrogen peroxide (used to disinfect water with caution),
+- three- to eight-percent food-grade hydrogen peroxide (liquid used to disinfect water with caution),

 - iodine (food grade tincture for disinfection of wounds and in minute amounts for detoxification)

-- magnesium chloride (oil to stop muscle cramps or soreness in the form and flakes mixed with water 1:40 for disinfection),
+- magnesium chloride (oil to stop muscle cramps or soreness in the form and flakes mixed with water 1:40),

 - sodium chlorite (to form ClO2 in very small amounts to disinfect water with caution),

 - essential oils – ginger, lavender, citronella, eucaplytus, peppermint, and tea tree,